Image of quaint German town on the water

 Germany Study Abroad

-Investigate topics in German speaking cultures while actively exploring the landscape and cities of southeastern Germany.
-Examine the complex history of the German speaking world, from pre-Roman influences to the present day.
-Address questions of the individual in society within shifting political borders and competing ideologies.
-Engage with cultural topics through news media, film, historical non-fiction, exhibits and other personal experiences.
+Investigate topics in German-speaking cultures while actively and sustainably exploring the landscape and cities of southeastern Germany.
+Examine first-hand the complex history of the German-speaking world, from pre-Roman influences to the present day.
+Consider the evolving role of the individual in society within shifting borders and competing ideologies.
+Engage with cultural, political, and environmental topics through news media, film, historical non-fiction, exhibits, concerts, theater productions, factory tours, and other media and experiences.
+Participate in discussions that question the role of history, the arts, policy, infrastructure, technology and nature in society and human experience.

-In addition to the five days of planned group excursions, you will have ample opportunity to explore Germany on your own own and in smaller groups, sharing and discussing themes and current events in the evening or over breakfast with the group.
-You will have local transportation passes, so will be able to explore freely.
+In addition to the many planned group excursions, you will have ample opportunity to explore Germany on your own and in smaller groups according to your own interests, sharing your discoveries with the group.
+Gain insights from people you meet along the way.

 Courses

-Most of the readings and films for the course will be completed prior to traveling to Germany so that students will be able to devote most of their time to exploring landscapes and sites of interest.
-Students will be encouraged to consider alternative perspectives and ways of understanding the world.
-They will keep a journal of their travels and will complete a class presentation via Zoom on June 12 and 13, 2023.
+Students will complete some of the assignments prior to traveling to Germany so that they will be able to devote most of their time to exploring sites of interest and conducting on-site research.
+Students will have the opportunity to consider alternative perspectives and ways of understanding the world through course discussions and planned activities.
+Each student will keep a journal of their travels and will complete a project which they will present via Zoom in June 2025.

 Lush, green evergreen trees in the National Park Sachsen Switzerland